lsprangers/implementations-and-systems-design/other_concepts/aws_sap/SECURITY.md

         - Slow Loris: Many HTTP conections are opened and maintained
     - Application Attacks:
         - All depend on app configs, caches, etc...
-    - AWS Shield
+### AWS Shield
+- Shield is for DDoS!
+WAF is for other firewall and Xss stuff
 - Standard Shield protects against DDoS attacks for web apps at no additional costs
     - Covers SYN/UDP Floods, Reflections, and other L3/L4 attacks
 - Advanced is premium 24/7 DDoS protection
     - Protects EC2, ELB, Cloudfront, Route53 and others
     - Also acts as insurance for incurred costs from DDoS attacks on services that run up auto-scaling costs
     - And there's 24/7 AWS Support
 - CloudFront and Route53: Protect CDN Cloudfront and Route53 DNS
     - Separating static resources and placing them on Cloudfront / S3 is always a good practice
 - AWS WAF: Web Application Firewall can filter specific requests based on rules
-- AWS Web App Firewall (WAF)
+## AWS Web App Firewall (WAF)
     - Protects web apps from common web exploits on Layer 7
     - Deploy on:
         - ALB